JEP 3: JDK Release Process

 Requesting approval for a late enhancement

-If you wish to integrate an enhancement in RDP 1 or RDP 2 then you can request approval as follows: Update the JBS issue to add a comment whose first line is “Late Enhancement Request”.
+If you wish to integrate an enhancement in RDP 1 or RDP 2 then you can request approval as follows: Update the relevant JBS issue to add a comment whose first line is “Late Enhancement Request”.
 In that comment describe the risk level, a brief justification that quotes actual developer feedback if possible, and your best estimate of the date by which you’ll integrate it.
 Add the label jdk$N-enhancement-request to the issue, substituting the actual release version number for $N.

 Enhancements to tests and documentation during RDP 1 and RDP 2 do not require approval, as long as the relevant issues are identified with a noreg-self or noreg-doc label, as appropriate.